ryanpfalz/azure-devops-testplans-playwright/README.md

     -   Build pipeline producing test artifacts
     -   Release pipeline deploying app code and configured to run tests
     -   A test plan, suite, and case(s) defined
-    -   Automated tests linked to your test case(s)
+    -   Automated test(s) linked to your test case(s)
 -   In Test Plans, [run your test](https://learn.microsoft.com/en-us/azure/devops/test/run-automated-tests-from-test-hub?view=azure-devops#run-the-automated-tests) by choosing _Run for web application_:

     ![Run Test](./Docs/run-for-web-application.png)

+You will be able to track the execution progress and outcomes in the Test Plans interface.

 ## Quality in the Development Lifecycle

 ![Continuous Quality Development Cycle](./Docs/ContinuousQuality.png) Test automation is a critical aspect of software development that can help improve the speed and quality of testing.
 Automated tests can be run quickly and frequently; however, test automation is only a small part of the continuous quality cycle.
 Continuous quality involves a holistic approach to quality assurance that also includes manual testing, code reviews, vulnerability checks, and several other quality checks throughout the development process.
 By combining these different approaches, teams can ensure that software is not only functional, but also reliable, maintainable, and user-friendly.

 The diagram above shows an example of where in the development lifecycle test automation with Playwright via Test Plans could be created and executed: The tests may be written during feature development and then run on the QA environment.
+Alternatively, teams may also opt to wait for the UI to be stable before writing their functional tests.

 ## Potential Use Cases